Haufe-Lexware/api-style-guide/api-management/api-management.md

 Running a production workload via Azure APIm requires the "Standard Tier" of Azure APIm, which can be quite costly (at around 500€/month) for smaller portals.

-#### Haufe OSS API Management (Wicked)
+#### Haufe OSS API Management

-In contrast to the fully managed service Azure APIm, wicked.haufe.io is much more flexible in that it may run on any runtime which supports Docker (e.g. Docker Hosts, Docker Swarm, Kubernetes).
+In contrast to the fully managed service Azure APIm, our own open source API Management solution [wicked.haufe.io](http://wicked.haufe.io) is much more flexible in that it may run on any runtime which supports Docker (e.g. Docker Hosts, Docker Swarm, Kubernetes).
 But with flexibility also comes a price, and that's obviously that you need to operate it yourself.

 A prerequisite to successfully running wicked.haufe.io in production is the availability of a stable docker runtime.
 If you have already established this, choosing wicked as an APIm solution is easy, as you have already solved the difficult problems.